 There will always be complications associated with surgery, regardless of the type of surgery you choose.
-You are more likely to recover quickly if you choose the lower-risk BBL.
-You'll most likely start feeling like yourself again after a couple of weeks.
+You are more likely to recover quickly if you select the lower-risk BBL.
+You'll likely start feeling like yourself again after a couple of weeks.
 As a result, the benefits should continue to accrue.

 Revisions can be more challenging than initial surgeries.
-To better understand what to expect, ask to see before and after photos from real patients.
+To better understand what to expect, ask to see before and after photos from actual patients.
 The cost of revisions can range from $2,000 to $10,550.

 In addition to a BBL, a butt and thigh lift may be needed to tighten sagging skin, or a medical-grade injectable can be used to produce minor shaping adjustments.
 You can reduce the likelihood of needing additional work by scheduling an operation or revision with a board-certified plastic surgeon.

-Follow-up visits with your healthcare provider will help identify any potential concerns as your body recovers.
+Follow-up visits with your healthcare provider will help identify potential concerns as your body recovers.
 Patients who do not follow their practitioner's recommendations after a BBL run the risk of infection or discoloration, as well as dimples, lumps, and asymmetrical results.